yourpwnguy/gostyle/README.md

 I mean Why Not?
 It is **simple**, **fast** and **awesome** at the same time !!!

-1. **Simplicity First**: GoStyle keeps things simple.
+1. **Simplicity First**: GoStyle keeps thing simple.
 With a clean and intuitive API, it's easy to style text without wrestling with complex configurations.

 2. **Flexibility Matters**: Whether you want bold, italic, or striking text, GoStyle has you covered.
 Mix and match styles effortlessly to create the perfect look.